binayjy8/FLEX-1/README.md

-bBinay Bhusan Mohanta about fin
+bBinay Bhusan Mohanta about find